Bob Holness (1983-95)

 The side who won the best of three matches went on to play the Gold Run.
 In this game, the participant (either the white player, or a nominated player from the blue team) had to work their way across the board from left to right within 60 seconds (or "within that magic minute", as Bob often put it).
 The hexagons had letter combinations such as "MTOC" and the contestants had to guess what these stood for using clues given by the host. e.g. "Famous humanitarian from India" would be "Mother Theresa of Calcutta".

 Regardless of whether the player won the Gold Run or not, the champion(s) went on to play another team or single player.
 Winning successive matches earned a chance at further Gold Runs with increasingly impressive prizes.
 A fourth Gold Run tended to be a holiday break somewhere in Europe, while winning the fifth and final Gold Run led to an excellent adventure holiday somewhere in the world.
 A failed Gold Run meant that the contestant(s) would get £10 for every correct answer.
 Correct answers during the main game were worth £5.
 Oh, and during the main game, there was always the chance that a letter chosen would emit a special noise, indicating that the contestant who got it right would win a prize for his/her school.
 This was usually something along the lines of a computer or science or sports equipment.
-Although a fair number of contestants achieved this, very few actually won more than one school-prize.
+Although plenty of contestants achieved this, very few - indeed, only one, to the best of our knowledge - actually won more than one school-prize.

 In the later series of the ITV version of Blockbusters they made an effort to cut costs, err... we mean, of course, get through more contestants by limiting players to three rounds only.
 In fact, one UKGS correspondent reports that when he was a contestant in 1989, he was told that the reason they changed the structure was because they wanted more people to win the big prizes.
 Even though it would cost more money, it was reckoned that this was a good move as it would lead to more "grand finals" and more instances of what viewers (apparently) wanted to see - kids winning the cool holidays.